Reconciling Higgs physics and pseudo-Nambu-Goldstone dark matter in the S2HDM using a genetic algorithm: Numerical analysis

-Going beyond the theoretical limitations, the spectrum of the Higgs bosons is also severely constrained by direct searches at colliders, where due to the fact that we focus here on the mass ordering with $h_1 = h_{125}$ only the LHC results play a role in our discussion.
-Without going into the details of each of the relevant search channels, we list here the searches that were selected by \texttt{HiggsBounds} and which led to exclusions of parameter points in the scenario under investigation: \begin{itemize} \item[-] ATLAS~\cite{ATLAS:2018oht}: $g g \to A \to (h_2) Z \to (b \bar b) l^+ l^-$ at $\sqrt{s} = 13 \tev$ \item[-] ATLAS/CMS~\cite{ATLAS:2018sbw, CMS:2015hra}: $p p \to h_2 , h_3 \to V V$ at $\sqrt{s} = 13\tev/7+8\tev$ \item[-] ATLAS/CMS~\cite{ATLAS:2017tlw, CMS:2018amk}: $p p \to h_2 \to Z Z$ at $\sqrt{s} = 13\tev$ and including width effects \item[-] ATLAS~\cite{ATLAS:2020zms}: $p p \to h_2, h_3, A \to \tau^+ \tau^-$ at $\sqrt{s} = 13\tev$ \item[-] ATLAS~\cite{ATLAS:2018rnh}: $p p \to h_2 , h_3 \to h_1 h_1 \to b \bar b b \bar b$ at $\sqrt{s} = 13\tev$ \item[-] CMS~\cite{CMS:2019qcx}: $g g \to A \to (h_1) Z \to (b \bar b) l^+ l^-$ at $\sqrt{s} = 13\tev$ assuming $h_1 = h_{125}$ \item[-] ATLAS~\cite{ATLAS:2021upq}: $p p \to (H^\pm) t b \to (t b) t b$ at $\sqrt{s} = 13\tev$ \item[-] ATLAS~\cite{ATLAS:2019qdc}: $p p \to h_2 , h_3 \to h_1 h_1$ at $\sqrt{s} = 13\tev$ assuming $h_1 = h_{125}$ \item[-] CMS~\cite{CMS:2019pzc}: $g g \to h_2 , h_3 \to t \bar t$ at $\sqrt{s} = 13\tev$ and including width effects \end{itemize} In general, the most promising searches at the lower end of the $\tan\beta$ range are the searches for the charged Higgs bosons or the searches for the neutral states $h_2$, $h_3$ and $A$ dominantly produced in the gluon fusion channel, where depending on their masses they then mostly decay into pairs of $t$ quarks, pairs of vector bosons or into a lighter Higgs boson and a $Z$ boson.
+Going beyond the theoretical limitations, the spectrum of the Higgs bosons is also severely constrained by direct searches at colliders, where due to the fact that we focus here on the mass ordering with $h_1 = h_{125}$ only the LHC results play a role in our discussion.\footnote{ See also \citeres{vonBuddenbrock:2016rmr, Baum:2018zhf} for investigations of the collider phenomenology of a 2HDM extended with a complex singlet scalar, in which no additionally U(1) symmetry is imposed on the singlet.} Without going into the details of each of the relevant search channels, we list here the searches that were selected by \texttt{HiggsBounds} and which led to exclusions of parameter points in the scenario under investigation: \begin{itemize} \item[-] ATLAS~\cite{ATLAS:2018oht}: $g g \to A \to (h_2) Z \to (b \bar b) l^+ l^-$ at $\sqrt{s} = 13 \tev$ \item[-] ATLAS/CMS~\cite{ATLAS:2018sbw, CMS:2015hra}: $p p \to h_2 , h_3 \to V V$ at $\sqrt{s} = 13\tev/7+8\tev$ \item[-] ATLAS/CMS~\cite{ATLAS:2017tlw, CMS:2018amk}: $p p \to h_2 \to Z Z$ at $\sqrt{s} = 13\tev$ and including width effects \item[-] ATLAS~\cite{ATLAS:2020zms}: $p p \to h_2, h_3, A \to \tau^+ \tau^-$ at $\sqrt{s} = 13\tev$ \item[-] ATLAS~\cite{ATLAS:2018rnh}: $p p \to h_2 , h_3 \to h_1 h_1 \to b \bar b b \bar b$ at $\sqrt{s} = 13\tev$ \item[-] CMS~\cite{CMS:2019qcx}: $g g \to A \to (h_1) Z \to (b \bar b) l^+ l^-$ at $\sqrt{s} = 13\tev$ assuming $h_1 = h_{125}$ \item[-] ATLAS~\cite{ATLAS:2021upq}: $p p \to (H^\pm) t b \to (t b) t b$ at $\sqrt{s} = 13\tev$ \item[-] ATLAS~\cite{ATLAS:2019qdc}: $p p \to h_2 , h_3 \to h_1 h_1$ at $\sqrt{s} = 13\tev$ assuming $h_1 = h_{125}$ \item[-] CMS~\cite{CMS:2019pzc}: $g g \to h_2 , h_3 \to t \bar t$ at $\sqrt{s} = 13\tev$ and including width effects \end{itemize} In general, the most promising searches at the lower end of the $\tan\beta$ range are the searches for the charged Higgs bosons or the searches for the neutral states $h_2$, $h_3$ and $A$ dominantly produced in the gluon fusion channel, where depending on their masses they then mostly decay into pairs of $t$ quarks, pairs of vector bosons or into a lighter Higgs boson and a $Z$ boson.
 For the upper end of the $\tan\beta$ range, the most promising channel is the resonant search for new Higgs bosons in the invariant mass spectrum of two $\tau$ leptons.
 Here it should be noted that the resulting exclusions in the S2HDM can be substantially different in comparison to the 2HDM, because $h_3$ and $A$ can have sizable branching ratios for the decays into final states containing a potentially much lighter singlet-like state $h_2$, in which case the branching ratios in regards to the decays of $h_3$ and $A$ into a pair of $\tau$-leptons are suppressed.
 As a result, for a fixed value of $\tan\beta$ both states can be lighter in the S2HDM compared to the 2HDM without being in conflict with the searches for heavy Higgs bosons decaying into two $\tau$ leptons~\cite{ATLAS:2021upq}.
 Finally, for parameter points in the intermediate $\tan\beta$ range with $3 \lesssim \tan\beta \lesssim 6$, the bosonic decays of the neutral states are most relevant, such that the searches with two vector bosons in the final state or Higgs cascade decays can probe parts of the parameter space of the S2HDM.